Predicting Lexical Complexity in English Texts: The Complex 2.0 Dataset: CompLex 2.0

-We have presented a corpus that has been developed according to the recommendations that we have set out earlier in this work (see Section \ref{sec:building_on}.
+We have presented a corpus that was developed according to the recommendations that we have set out earlier in this work (see Section \ref{sec:building_on}).
 Whilst we have made every effort to follow these, practical concerns have led us to pragmatic design decisions that made the development of our corpus feasible.
 In the following list, we itemise the design decisions that were made during the construction of our corpus and show how these link to the recommendations from Table \ref{tab:cwi_spec}.

 \begin{enumerate} \item \textbf{Continuous Annotations:} We have implemented this using a Likert Scale as described above.
-Unlike Maddela-18 who used a 4-point Likert scale, we chose a 5-point Likert scale to allow annotators to give a neutral judgment.
+Unlike Maddela-2018 who used a 4-point Likert scale, we chose a 5-point Likert scale to allow annotators to give a neutral judgment.
 To give final complexity values we took the mean average of these annotations, transforming the complexity labels in the range 0--1.

 \item \textbf{Context:} We presented annotations in context to the annotators and explicitly asked annotators to judge a word based on its contextual usage (but not on the context itself).
-There are clear variations in the complexity of a common token across multiple instance.
+Following \cite{peirce-1906}, we distinguish between word types (the distinct words used in a text, which comprise its vocabulary) and word tokens (the different occurrences or instances of those words throughout the text).
+There are clear variations in the complexity of different tokens sharing the same word type.
 For example, the word `table' receives a higher complexity rating in the less common sense of `table a motion' than in the more frequent sense of something being `on the table'.

-\item \textbf{Multiple Token Instances:} We presented a maximum of 5 instances per token, per genre.
-This led to 5,617 tokens across 10,800 contexts giving an average density of 1.92 contexts.
-Although some tokens do appear in multiple contexts 3,423 words appear with only a single context.
-671 tokens feature 5 or more contexts.
-This is a compromise between our desire to have a wide variety of tokens covered in the dataset and to have multiple instances of each token.
+\item \textbf{Multiple Tokens:} We presented a maximum of 5 tokens per word type, per genre.
+This led to 5,617 word types across 10,800 tokens and contexts giving an average density of 1.92 contexts per word type.
+Although some word types do appear in multiple contexts 3,423 words appear with only a single context.
+671 word types feature 5 or more tokens (and contexts).
+This is a compromise between our desire to include a wide variety of word types in the dataset and to include multiple tokens of each type.
 A dataset featuring a more rigorous treatment of contexts may reveal the role of context in complexity estimation in a way that our data is not able to.